Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Review and manage the signal corpus' and lists specific actions like inspect, cluster, and promote.
-It distinguishes from sibling tools by emphasizing that signals are physically separated from the ledger and that promotion moves signals to ledger items.
+The description clearly states the tool's purpose: 'Review and manage the signal corpus (LED-877).'
+It specifies actions like inspect, cluster, and promote, and distinguishes from sibling tools like delimit_reddit_scan and delimit_github_scan.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.